onero/auth0-sso-issue-demo/README.md

   - Attempt to renew user 1, which should be possible with issues
   - Now carry out same procedure for user two
   - When trying to renew user 1 now you will get the Auth0 error "login_required"

+Credits to inspiration for this project goes to https://github.com/auth0-samples/oidc-sso-sample